Dresden river tour: Elbe, Spree and Neiße

 The tour price already includes the statutory insolvency insurance.
 In addition, we recommend that you take out travel cancellation insurance upon receipt of your travel confirmation in order to protect yourself against financial disadvantages in the event of travel cancellation, interruption of travel, illness or accident.

-Since October 30, 20 5, the Dresdener Frauenkirche has surpassed the city panorama.
+Since October 30, 2005, the world-famous church has surpassed the city panorama.
 The reconstruction of the Frauenkirche is an impressive symbol of international reconciliation after the Second World War.

 The New Synagogue was built on the eastern edge of Dresden's Old Town, close to the river Elbe, designed by the architets Wandel, Höfer, Lorch and Hirsch.
 The festive synagogue consecration was on 9 Novemer 2001.
 The award-winning buildig is located at the site of the famous synagogue burned down in 1938, erected between 1838 and 1940 according to a design by Gottfried Semper.